SolarLiner/xay.net/docs/plugins.md

 ## Types of plugins

-Plugins in dựng come in different types; build plugins detect whether a language or framework is present in the project, and extension plugins can run arbitrary code on hooks (i.e. to add additional dependencies to the project).
+Plugins in xây come in different types; build plugins detect whether a language or framework is present in the project, and extension plugins can run arbitrary code on hooks (i.e. to add additional dependencies to the project).